End-of life care and Euthanasia

 Should I stay with my pet?

 It is entirely up to you whether you stay with your pet or leave them in the comforting arms of a nurse.
-Many pets are euthanased while their owners pet and soothe them.
+Many pets are euthanised while their owners pet and soothe them.
 Other owners find the procedure distressing and prefer to wait outside.
 The decision is entirely yours.
 Afterward you may stay with your pet for as long as you wish.

 What are my options afterwards?

-• Individual Cremation – Eden Hills can pick up your pet directly from Brudine Veterinary Hospital and will return their ashes within a week.
+Individual Cremation: Eden Hills can pick up your pet directly from Brudine Veterinary Hospital and will return their ashes within a week.
 There are number of different options such as a scatter-box, urn or photobox.
 If you are looking for other options to remember your pet by you can look at their options online at www.edenhills.com.au.
 If you would prefer another Cremation Service we are more than happy to contact them on your behalf at the time of euthanasia.

-• Group Cremation – This option is available if you wish to have your pet cremated but do not want their ashes returned to you.
+Communal Cremation: This option is available if you wish to have your pet cremated but do not want their ashes returned to you.

-• Home burial - If you own your own farm or home you might prefer to bury your pet yourself.
+Home Burial: If you own your own farm or home you might prefer to bury your pet yourself.

 Grief